 On the other hand, transportation costs in the US can be higher, especially in major cities where public transportation systems may be limited.
 For instance, a one-way ticket for local transport in Washington D.C. can cost around €2.50, and a monthly pass can cost €90.

-Utilities expenses
+Utilities Expenses

 In Portugal, the average monthly cost for basic utilities (electricity, heating, cooling, water) for an 85m2 apartment is around €125.
 Internet services with a speed of 60 Mbps or more and unlimited data typically cost around €36.

 In the USA, the cost of utilities can vary depending on the state and city.
 On average, the monthly cost for basic utilities in a similar-sized apartment is around €150.
-Internet services with similar specifications can range from $50 to $70 per month.
+Internet services with similar specifications can range from €50 to €70 per month.

-Healthcare Costs in Portugal vs. USA
+Healthcare Cost of Living in Portugal vs. USA

-Education Expenses in Portugal vs. US
+Education Cost of Living in Portugal vs. USA

 Braga

-Located in northern Portugal, Braga stands out for its rich history, vibrant culture, and relatively lower cost of living.
 The average monthly rent for a one-bedroom apartment in the city center is approximately €470, which is around 30% lower than the national average.

 Outside the city center, the average rent drops to around €350, representing a 40% difference compared to the national average.